+13a.
+Admission into the Honours Degree program in Military and Strategic Studies requires completion of Second Year Arts with a minimum of second class honours.
+Students who have achieved less than second class honours may be admitted to the Honours program on a probationary basis with Faculty Council approval.
+In addition to completing the regular Military and Strategic Studies program, a candidate for an Honours Degree must complete an additional eight units of credit in courses offered by the Department of History and Political Economy in each of the Third and Fourth Years of study.
+In the Fourth Year, a candidate may elect to take the Honours Arts Research Seminar in lieu of eight credits of work (see Rules Governing Honours Arts Research Seminars, page 151).

-- 13a.
-Admission into the Honours Degree program in Military and Strategic Studies requires completion of third year Military and Strategic Studies with a minimum of second class honours.
-Students who have achieved less than second class honours may be admitted to the Honours program on a probationary basis with Faculty Council approval. - 13b.
-Admission into the Honours Degree program in Physics and Oceanography requires completion of "Third Year - Combined Major in Physics and Oceanography" with a weighted average of at least 66 percent in third year science and engineering subjects.
-Students who have achieved less than the required average may be admitted to the Honours program on a probationary basis with Faculty Council approval. - 13c.
-Admission into the Honours Degree program in Physics and Computer Science requires completion of "Third Year - Combined Major in Physics and Computer Science" with a weighted average of at least 66 percent in third year science and engineering subjects.
-Students who have achieved less than the required average may be admitted to the Honours program on a probationary basis with Faculty Council approval. - 13d.
-A student wishing to enter any honours program must apply in writing to the Dean concerned, no later than the first week of May in the Third Year.
-A candidate accepted into a thesis honour program will have a detailed thesis proposal submitted to Faculty Council in accordance with thesis regulations not later than the first day of October in the Fourth Year. - 13e.
-To be graduated with a thesis honours degree a candidate must normally maintain an overall weighted average of 66 percent or better throughout the fourth year of studies.
+13b.
+Admission into the Honours Degree program in Applied Military Psychology requires completion of Third Year Applied Military Psychology with a minimum weighted average of 66% in Military Leadership and Applied Psychology courses.
+Students who have achieved less than the required average may be admitted to the Honours program on a probationary basis with Faculty Council approval.
+In the Fourth Year, students must take 20 units of credit in Military Leadership and Applied Psychology courses within a semester loading of 24 credits.
+This includes the Honours Thesis requirement.

+13c.
+Admission into the Honours Degree program in Physics and Oceanography requires completion of "Third Year - Combined Major in Physics and Oceanography" with a weighted average of at least 66 percent in Third Year science and engineering subjects.
+Students who have achieved less than the required average may be admitted to the Honours program on a probationary basis with Faculty Council approval.

+13d.
+Admission into the Honours Degree program in Physics and Computer Science requires completion of "Third Year - Combined Major in Physics and Computer Science" with a weighted average of at least 66 percent in Third Year Science and Engineering subjects.
+Students who have achieved less than the required average may be admitted to the Honours program on a probationary basis with Faculty Council approval.

+- 13e.
+A student wishing to enter any Honours program must apply in writing to the Dean concerned, no later than the first week of May in the Second Year for Arts students and in the Third Year for Science students.
+A candidate accepted into a thesis Honour program will have a detailed thesis proposal submitted to Faculty Council in accordance with thesis regulations not later than the first day of October in the Fourth Year. - 13f.
+To be graduated with an Honours Degree a candidate must normally maintain an overall weighted average of 66 percent or better throughout the Third and Fourth Years of studies.